Alec-Shay/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 >
 > The `commerce.checkout.step.order` value indicates how far into the checkout process the checkout step will appear.
 For example, the [shipping method checkout step](https://github.com/liferay/com-liferay-commerce/blob/2.0.3/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/ShippingMethodCommerceCheckoutStep.java) has a value of 20.
 Giving our checkout step a value of 21 ensures that it will appear immediately after the shipping method step.

-### Implement the `CommerceCheckoutStep` Interface
+### Walk Through the `CommerceCheckoutStep` Interface

 We can extend [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.3/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java) to give us functionality to build on top of.
 This simplifies our work to implement this interface.

-The following three methods are required in addition to extending the base class:
+We must implement these methods in addition to extending the base class:

 ```java
 public String getName();
 ```

+> This method returns the name of our checkout step.
+This name may be a language key that corresponds to the name that will appear in the UI.
+>
+> We need to add the language key for the name to display correctly.
+See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 ```java
 public void processAction(
         ActionRequest actionRequest, ActionResponse actionResponse)
     throws Exception;
 ```

+> If backend processing is required, use the `processAction` method to implement business logic with the information passed through the `ActionRequest`.

 ```java
 public void render(